MeasureTheFuture/mothership/README.md

 * ~~Remove calibrationFrame from scout struct.~~
 * Tidy up responsive design.
 * ~~Use Location 1, Location 2, ..., Location N for automatically detected scouts.~~
+* Have mothership notify scouts as required per interactions on the UI.

 ## License